By Deborah S. Sarnoff, MD

 My Advice to You

 To anyone who works in a salon setting: If you see something, say something!
-Any lesion, spot, bump or funny-looking mole should be brought to the client’s attention.
+Anything new, changing or unusual — lesions, spots, bumps or funny-looking moles — should be brought to the client’s attention.
 Feel free to take a photo with the client’s cell phone or point out the area in a mirror.
 Don’t worry about offending your clients, but try not to alarm them, either.
 Simply point out the suspicious-looking spot, then suggest they have a dermatologist look at it.
 This could be lifesaving advice.

 If you are a client, don’t be afraid to ask your hairdresser, barber or shampooer to take a look at your scalp and tell you if you have any unusual spots.
 If you do, have them checked out promptly by a dermatologist.
 Be sure to wear a hat in the sun to protect the scalp from the sun’s harmful ultraviolet rays.